 What I’d like to do is to try and understand the meaning and purpose of a custom that, up until rather recently was quite widespread in the Western Church.
-The picture at the right was taken by LIFE Magazine in the early 1960s.

 With the more frequent celebration of the Traditional Latin Mass, the use of the veil is also becoming more common.
 But even at the Latin Masses I celebrate, women exhibit diversity in this matter.
 Some wear the longer veil (mantilla) others a short veil.
 Others wear hats.
 Still others wear no head covering at all.

 History – the wearing of a veil or hat for women seems to have been a fairly consistent practice in the Church in the West until fairly recently.
 Practices in the Eastern and Orthodox Churches have varied.
 Protestant denominations also show a wide diversity in this matter.
 The 1917 Code of Canon Law in the Catholic Church mandated that women wear a veil or head covering.
 Prior to 1917 there was no universal Law but it was customary in most places for women to wear some sort of head covering.
 The 1983 Code of Canon Law made no mention of this requirement and by the 1980s most women, at least here in America, had ceased to wear veils or hats anyway.
 Currently there is no binding rule and the custom in most places is no head covering at all.